rabyj/EpiClass/README.md

 ## Setup

 The code was developed primarily with **Python 3.8**.
 Compatibility with other versions is not guaranteed.
-However, the test suite passed under python3.9 and 3.10.
+However, the test suite passed under python 3.9 to 3.11.

 To install the environment for training: